 Los Carneros AVA was founded as an appellation in 1983 and is shared with Sonoma County.
-This is Napa’s premiere region for growing cooler weather varietals.
+This is Napa’s premiere region for growing cooler weather varieties.
 The weather is characterized by foggy and often windy days – with cool nights.
 It takes longer for grapes to reach maturity and the hang time can be long.
-Popular varietals grown here are Chardonnay and Pinot Noir.
+Popular varieties grown here are Chardonnay and Pinot Noir.

 The region is characterized by many rolling hills none of which are to far above the sea level.
 The San Pablo Bay touches the shores of this appellation and it is this body of water that is so instrumental in keeping the weather cool.
 Carneros means “sheep” in Spanish and before grapes were grown here this was an area that supported a number of sheep farms.